-According to Functional Ecology, parrots use color to gauge toxicity and determine whether a food contains beneficial antioxidants.
+Tomatoes pique the interest of parrots due to their vibrant color.
+According to Functional Ecology, parrots use color to gauge toxicity and determine whether a food contains antioxidants.

-Are Tomatoes Good For Parrots?
+Are Tomatoes Good for Parrots?

 Tomatoes contain lycopene, lutein, and zeaxanthin, which are antioxidants.

-- Boosting the immune system
+- Boosting the immune system.

-- Lowering blood pressure
+- Lowering blood pressure.

-- Regulating cholesterol
+- Regulating cholesterol.

-- Healing wounds
+- Healing wounds.

-- Regulating blood sugar
+- Regulating blood sugar.

-- Preventing kidney problems
+- Preventing kidney problems.

-- Controls muscle contractions
+- Controls muscle contractions.

-- Regulates nerve signals and fluid balance
+- Regulates nerve signals and fluid balance.

-- Reduces blood pressure
+- Reduces blood pressure.

-- Reduces stress levels
+- Reduces stress levels.

 On average, 100 grams of tomato contains 237 mg of potassium.

-- Impaired cell division
+- Impaired cell division.

-- Under-development of the reproductive tract
+- Under-development of the reproductive tract.

-- Weakened immune system
+- Weakened immune system.

 Vitamin K is essential for bone health and eggshell quality.
-Parrots low in vitamin K are likely to experience delayed blood clotting, bleeding profusely from the smallest cuts.
+Parrots low in vitamin K will likely experience delayed blood clotting and bleed profusely from the smallest cuts.

 Can Parrots Eat Raw Tomatoes?